This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Seafood Fra Diavolo with Bucatini

-Bucatini pasta, crowned with an array of fresh seafood that's bursting with spicy Italian flavor and lots of garlic - it's a spicy seafood spaghetti extravaganza!
+Pasta crowned with an array of fresh seafood that's bursting with spicy Italian flavor and lots of garlic - this Seafood Fra Diavolo with Bucatini is a spicy seafood spaghetti extravaganza!

 - 2 Tablespoons olive oil